Skip to main content

 Open-source workspace stack

-This is Part 3 of the four-part DeskDesk tutorial.
-Part 2 wired the desk and booking schemas.
-Part 3 makes those bookings appear in every user's Nextcloud Calendar — without writing a controller, an event listener, or any per-app calendar glue.
+This is Part 3 of the nine-part app-building tutorial series.
+Part 2 wired the pet and order schemas.
+Part 3 makes those orders appear in every user's Nextcloud Calendar (without writing a controller, an event listener, or any per-app calendar glue).

 Build a Nextcloud app on the Conduction stack — Part 2: Schemas + manifest